 Like rainy days or taxes, the fact that your car’s value will depreciate over time is a reality you might not embrace but it’s best to prepare for.
-If you have plans to trade in, resell, or return your vehicle following a lease program, understanding what contributes to depreciating value can help you stay ahead of a few of them.
+If you have plans to trade in, resell or return your vehicle following a lease program, understanding what contributes to those decreasing returns can help you stay ahead of a few of them.

 Many factors come into consideration when evaluating a vehicle’s value.
 Some of these elements are beyond your control (such as the age of your vehicle), but there are steps you can take to keep that value up as you hit the open road.

 Choose your parking spots carefully

 Small things such as door dings, bumper scratches, dents and bits of fading plastic or paint might not seem like much on their own, but collectively they can diminish your car’s value significantly.
 While repair work is always an option, it’s also going to cost you.
 You can work to avoid these minor mishaps by being mindful of where you leave your car:

 Park away from other vehicles whenever possible

 Choose spots that leave your vehicle less vulnerable to passing or turning vehicles

 Keep your vehicle in a garage or the shade, away from the harsh and aging effects of ice and sun

 Slight imperfections are bound to happen but being mindful of where you park and avoiding potential hazards can help minimize the minor knicks and collective damage that can put a massive dent in your car’s value over time.

 Keep it clean